 Anja WoltmannMA (English Linguistics and Literature, Pedagogy) University of Trier, Germany

-Anja joined the Haemata team in October 2019 and has a background in office management and administration as well as hospitality, having worked for the commercial arm of the local iwi in Whakatāne as well as tourism-related front desk work.
-She supports the team in the smooth running and organisation of ongoing and upcoming projects, and is excited to expand her knowledge of te reo and tikanga Māori.
+Anja joined the Haemata team in October 2019 and has a background in office management and administration as well as hospitality, having worked for the commercial arm of the local iwi in Whakatāne and tourism-related front desk work.
+She supports the team in the smooth running and organisation of ongoing and upcoming projects.
+Anja's interests are in dialectology and social linguistics, especially the interdependence of language and identity, and she is excited to expand her knowledge of te reo and tikanga Māori.